-This thread crochet friendship bracelet pattern came about from a desire to create a group gift for a cohort class of 14 people.
-This is a simple crochet pattern that works up really easily and quickly, making it a great choice for a group gift.
-It is a unisex crochet pattern so you could make them for co-ed groups as well as groups of just girls.
-Although we often think of friendship bracelets as something for kids, they can actually be a touching celebration of friendship at any age.
+This thread crochet friendship bracelet uses a simple and unisex crochet pattern that works up really easily and quickly, making it a great choice for a group gift.
+Although friendship bracelets are often thought of as something for kids, they can be a touching celebration of friendship at any age.
 People who don't wish to wear them as they are can use them as keychain charms or bookmarks instead.

 - Thread crochet hook with bamboo handle

 - 1 ball size 3 crochet thread in another color